SEKOIA-IO/documentation/_shared_content/intelligence_center/integrations/splunk.md

 1. Go to Application Setup Page by clicking on `Apps` > `Find more Apps`
 ![Splunk_Applications_access](/assets/intelligence_center/Splunk/Splunk_Applications_access.png){: style="width: 40%; max-width: 40%"}

-2. Search for Sekoia.io application and and install it
+2. Search for Sekoia.io application and install it
 ![Splunk-Sekoia_in_App](/assets/intelligence_center/Splunk/Splunk-Sekoia_in_App.png)

 3. Configure your Sekoia.io Application (with your `SEKOIA.IO API Key`, `SEKOIA.IO API URL`  and `Feed ID`)